jgao222/md-api-manga-page/README.md

 Search functions are currently lacking, as I have no idea how they work.

-The project requires express for the proxy server and node-fetch.
+The project requires express for the proxy server, node-fetch, and multer.
-`npm install express` and `npm install node-fetch`
+Use `npm install express`, `npm install node-fetch`, `npm install multer` before attempting to run.